isaacphysics/isaac-graph-checker/README.md

 - **library** The library itself.
 - **demo** A demo wiring up of the library to an HTTP endpoint that can be jury-rigged to Isaac.
-- **bluefin** A simple web application for tuning the settings and examining samples.
+- **bluefin** A simple web application for tuning the settings and examining samples (see 'Tuning' section).

 The demo application writes samples into the top-level samples directory, and the bluefin application reads its samples from there.